kevind7693/github-tutorial/README.md

 ## Workflow & Commands
 **Commands To Know For Your Workflow**:
 * `git init`: turns a directory into a repository. (like hiring a photographer to help take pictures of you)
-* `git add <file name>` : adds your most recant edits onto the "stage" so that its ready for commiting. (you moving around and changing in order to get the best picture for the photographer to take)
+* `git add <file name>` : adds your most recent edits onto the "stage" so that it's ready for commiting. (you moving around and changing your position, in order to get the best picture for the photographer to take)
     * `git add .` : adds all the edits of all the files you've worked in that certain dircetory/repo onto the stage for commiting
-* `git commit -m <your message>` : takes a screenshot of what you just added onto the stage.
+* `git commit -m "<your message>"` : takes a screenshot of what you just added onto the stage.
 (Saving your most recant edits/photographer taking the picture) **Don't write your commit messages in the past tense and make it short and concise.**
 * `git status` : gives you an overview of your most recant edits.
     * Red message = edits haven't been added onto the stage (not ready for commiting)
     * Green message = edits are ready for commiting